vaibhav9579/to-do-list/README.md

 # To-do-list
-A to-do-list for the task which you want to do and simply add click on complete the task and remove the task This project is a simple yet effective to-do list created using HTML and CSS.
+A Responsive to-do-list for the task which you want to do and simply add click on complete the task and remove the task This project is a simple yet effective to-do list created using HTML and CSS.
 It allows users to add, delete, and mark tasks as complete.
 It's a beginner-friendly project aimed at demonstrating fundamental web development skills.
 Feel free to clone or fork this repository to explore and expand upon this to-do list project!

 Overview: add task, delete task, tick the completed task with beautiful userinterface.

-Technology stack: HTML, CSS and Javascript.
+Responsive : Full responsiveness do not loose its look and feel on any device Technology stack: HTML, CSS and Javascript.
 Key features: adding, removing, and marking tasks as completed.
 Usage instructions: